LizardByte/actions/actions/release_changelog/README.md

 # release_changelog

-A reusable action to update a changelog, based on the contents of the GitHub releases.
+A reusable action to generate a changelog from GitHub releases.

+This action automatically generates a comprehensive changelog by aggregating all non-draft, non-prerelease releases and committing it to a dedicated branch.

-## Basic Usage
+## 🚀 Basic Usage

 See [action.yml](action.yml)